 Who was Apollonius?

-The usual reference to the Problem of Apollonius is to construct a circle tangent to three given circles.
+Problem of Apollonius is to construct a circle tangent to three given circles.
 The history of mathematics (for example, see Heath (1981, Vol. II, pp. 181-182)) indicates that Apollonius did in fact devote Book II of his treatise to this construction.
 Apollonius did, however, have a lot of developmental material in Book I. Pappus (Who was Pappus?) was credited with this general statement of the problem:

 Given three things, each of which may be either a point, a straight line, or a circle, to draw a circle which shall pass through each of the given points (so far as it is points that are given) and touch the straight lines or circles.